BennettGarfinkel/cipherthingy/README.md

 please leave suggestions

-added secure salt and key generator
+removed secure salt and key generator removed different modes so now it's just encrypt and decrypt ready to implement key when I get an idea on what to do with it

 possible TODOs: optimize code(nah)

-maybe: remove aes and add a key to actual cipher idk how I would implement it tho